MatthiasNickles/diff-SAT/README.md

 or like this:

     java -jar diffSAT.jar myProbabilisticTask.opt -t 0.005 -mse

+A very simple example:

+Save the following _probabilistic logic program_ (_probabilistic answer set program_) as file "test.lp":

+	coin(1).
+	coin(2).

+	_pr_(heads(C), 5000) :- coin(C).   % 5000 specifies probability 0.5

+	win :- heads(1), heads(2).
+	1{heads(C);tails(C)}1 :- coin(C).

+Translate it into aspif-format using

+	./clingo test.lp --trans-ext=all --pre=aspif > test.aspif

+Sample and compute the probabilities of _heads(1)_, _heads(2)_ and _win_ using

+	java -jar ./diffSAT.jar ./test.aspif -t 0.1 -n 100 -mse --solverarg showProbsOfSymbols true

+(You might need to scroll up a bit to see the queried probabilities, as diff-SAT prints them before the list of sampled answer sets.)

+__Remark: If you see error _"Invalid input data"_ when you use the generated aspif-file with diff-SAT, open the aspif-file with some plain text editor (e.g., Notepad++) and change its encoding to UTF-8 (not: UTF-8 BOM).
+Recent versions of clingo might generate aspif-files in encodings not understood by diff-SAT (such as UTF-16 BOM).__
 ##### Command line arguments #####

 diff-SAT can be configured using command line arguments.
 Use `--help` to see the list of the most important arguments.
 Less frequently required settings are